 The committee also raised concerns about forced and early marriage, polygamy, and domestic violence, and lack of protection, services, and access to justice for survivors.
 Lack of systematic data collection makes it difficult to know the scale of violence against women in Uzbekistan.
 Reports of domestic violence increased during a Covid-19 related lockdown according to media reports.
 At least one crisis center reported it could not accept survivors of violence for assistance during the lockdown.
 Neither domestic violence nor marital rape are explicitly criminalized.

-Positive steps included the criminalization in January of the use of forced labor, and the elimination in March of the production quota system.
+Positive steps included the criminalization in January of the repeated use of forced labor, and the elimination in March of the production quota system.

 In October, the Uzbek Forum for Human Rights found that the government forced employees of public institutions and enterprises to pick cotton or pay for replacement pickers during the 2020 harvest which started on September 15.
 The Uzbek Forum also found “more cases of child labor than in recent years, when only sporadic cases were identified.”
 According the Uzbek Forum, it was “most likely due to the closure of schools because of the coronavirus pandemic, making children available to supplement their family’s income.”